BT price increases - what can customers do?

 Research by the consumer group Which? showed that half of people who had haggled with their provider ended up saving £85 a year on broadband and £35 a year on mobile bills.

-If you experience a change in circumstances and find yourself on a low income or start claiming certain state benefits (such as Universal Credit or Jobseeker’s Allowance), BT offers a basic £15 a month phone and broadband package (opens in new tab).
+If you experience a change in circumstances and find yourself on a low income or start claiming certain state benefits (such as Universal Credit or Jobseeker’s Allowance), BT offers a basic £15 a month phone and broadband package.

 Katie is staff writer at The Money Edit.
 She was the former staff writer at The Times and The Sunday Times.
 Her experience includes writing about personal finance, culture, travel and interviews celebrities.
 Her investigative work on financial abuse resulted in a number of mortgage prisoners being set free - and a nomination for the Best Personal Finance Story of the Year in the Headlinemoney awards 2021.